 The most common questions about ILL are answered here, and you may reach out to a UI&U Librarian at any time.

-If you already know what to do, please Place a Request now!
+If you already know what to do, please Place an Interlibrary Loan Request!

 Interlibrary Loan, usually referred to as ILL, is the process by which libraries (both academic and public) share their resources, but not all libraries participate in this endeavor.
 Before the internet, ILL was limited to physical materials, and was sometimes a lengthy and expensive process.